 Joshua continued speaking, now explaining how important, significant, and how difficult the act would be.
 It would require all the dedication that he knew the CALF membership possessed.
 And it would take exceptional courage.
 He asked for volunteers for the Bear Detail, as he called it.
 For a few dangerous moments, there was no sound and the membership, as individuals, were alone with their thoughts.
-Then Jack, sitting to the right of Joshua, stood up.

 Joshua stood up and clapped Jack on the shoulder.
+"Good," he said.

 "Thats impossible," shouted one of the techies.
 "Theres no way we could do a live feed.
 We have no RF relay and laying cable would degrade the signal."

 "No, We could move the transmitter, get power at the bear enclosure and rig a temporary broadcast antenna," said a second techie.

 Jack watched Brian for reactions.
 He wondered how the 'bunny hugger' would take to the idea.

 "Wont work," said the first techie.
 "With a low antenna our signal would get out about two city blocks, if were lucky."